ernamanborana-jpg/summertraning/README.md

-this is dz 1 work
+this is day 1 work